cdapio/cdap-hbase-increments/README.md

 <table-name> <row> <column-family-name> <column-name> <increments-count> <INCREMENT|INCREMENT_WRITE|PUT>
 ```

-Blow are examples of running different operations.
-Please do not rely on absolute numbers wrt latencies as it was run on small cluster and only few operations performed, even though the difference is good looking even here.
-Note: the program was run on one of the nodes of HBase cluster, so hbase-site.xml and all HBase jars needed for client are added by inclding HBase classpath (you configuration may vary).
+Below are examples of running different operations.
+Please do not rely on absolute numbers with respect to latencies as it was run on a small cluster and with only a few operations performed, even though the difference is good looking even here.
+Note: the program was run on one of the nodes of HBase cluster, so hbase-site.xml and all HBase jars needed for client are added by inclding HBase classpath (your configuration may vary).

 **Read-less increments**